markrcote/mrmrcote/content/posts/learn-to-program-with-minecraft.md

 the book.
 RaspberryJuice provides an API based on the old [Minecraft Pi Edition](https://minecraft.fandom.com/wiki/Pi_Edition).
 You can get it from [bukkit.org](https://dev.bukkit.org/projects/raspberryjuice); the link is under Recent Files on the right side of the page.
+Put the downloaded file in the `plugins` subdirectory of your Spigot installation.

 RaspberryJuice hasn't been updated since 2017, and it'll trigger a legacy-plugin warning in Spigot.
 From what I can tell, though, everything seems to work fine